slipstream/SlipStream/README.md

 # Building

-SlipStream(TM) is written in Java, Clojure, JavaScript, XSLT and Python.
+SlipStream is written in Java, Clojure, Python and JavaScript.
 It uses Maven to build the software and the standard xUnit suites for unit testing.

 ## Prerequisites

 You must have Java 1.7+ and Python 2.6+ (but not 3.0+) installed on your system.
-You must also have Maven 2.2.1 or later installed.
+You must also have Maven 3 installed.

 The software should build without problems on any *nix-like environment (Linux, FreeBSD, Mac OS X, etc.).
 However, the packages